vitorm04/docs.pt-br/docs/framework/windows-workflow-foundation/samples/hiring-process.md

     3. O gerenciador pode aprovar.

-3. Depois que o gerenciador do solicitador aprova, o proprietário do departamento deve aprovar a solicitação:
+3. Após a aprovação do gerente do solicitante, o proprietário do departamento deve aprovar a solicitação:

     1. O proprietário do departamento pode descartar.